How Christianity Turned the Tables in the 1st Century—And Still Does

-Along came Jesus.
+Then along came Jesus.
 He entered the depravity of the world and gave people a sense of worth and dignity.
-He hung around the down-and-out, the social misfits and outsiders.
+He hung around the down and out, the social misfits and outsiders.
 He did this so much that the religious people of the day considered him a loser and labeled him unclean, because he surrounded himself with shady characters and sinners—the unreligious.

 People sold what they didn’t need, maybe stuff just sitting around collecting dust, and gave the money to those who had need of it.

 We also learn from historians of the time that these early followers of Jesus also did some other unconventional, even radical stuff.
 While it was the habit of first-century Roman society to leave infant girls out to die in the harsh elements, Jesus’ followers rescued them and took them home.
 They also nursed and cared for the sick and dying in the midst of many diseases and plagues.
 While others fled plague-ridden cities, going out of their way to avoid the sick and dying, Christians purposely did just the opposite.
 Those in the early church became the first social workers and started the first hospitals.
 The Roman emperors of the first and second century were astounded by all this, so much so that they wrote about it.